 • Carcanet: A substantial necklace worn close to the ruff, such as this.

 • Choker: A necklace placed at about the narrowest part of the throat.

 • Draped: A necklace caught in places and draped between those places, such as this.

-• Shallow: A necklace that falls in a gentle arc between the shoulders, commonly seen in Renaissance dress.
+• Shallow: A necklace that falls in a gentle arc between the shoulders, as seen in Renaissance dress.

 Bateau - like a square neckline, but the sides are tapered in from the shoulders down to the a horizontal surface on or above the bust that looks like a boat (Fr. bateau).

 Crescent - where the bottom surface of the square neckline is arced upwards, often used in Renaissance dress.

 High - only a few cm of neck below the head are allowed to show.